 EP decision to adopt the Sargentini Report contravened European Union law from several perspectives, says spokesman

-“The European Union has only a single body that can examine adherence to EU law and organise a debate on such issues: the European Committee, and not the Parliament," the spokesman said.
+“The European Union has only a single body that can examine adherence to EU law and organise a debate on such issues: the European Commission, and not the Parliament," the spokesman said.

 Hungary's spokesman has said the fact that the European Parliament voted to adopt the Sargentini Report on the state of the rule of law in Hungary with a two-thirds majority contravened European Union law from several perspectives.

 Government Spokesperson Zoltán Kovács made the claim in an interview with BBC World Service radio and said the Report is a criticism of the kind that has been heard often during the past eight years - obviously politically motivated, and was aimed at the Hungarian government by left-wing liberal MEPs.

 “The government has already rejected the statements cited by the Sargentini Report several times, and on this occasion also prepared a 108-page document detailing the Report’s factual errors and politically motivated conclusions," he said.